FIWARE/tutorials.NGSI-LD/docs/short-term-history.md

 ]
 ```

-The equivalent simplified format can be retrived by setting `options=temporalValues`.
+The equivalent simplified format can be retrived by setting `format=temporalValues`.

 #### 5 Request: